eddiarnoldo/Go/Learning Go/Go/Tour of Go/Switch.md

-Switchs in Go act more like if statements, they break by default and they are more flexible on what you can switch case on
+Switch in Go act more like if statements, they break by default and they are more flexible on what you can switch case on

 ```Go
 func main() {